JurgenR/aioslsk/docs/source/SOULSEEK.rst

 Obtaining a parent
 ------------------

 When :ref:`ToggleParentSearch` is enabled then every 60 seconds the server will send the client a :ref:`PotentialParents` command (containing 10 possible parents) until we disable our search for a parent using the :ref:`ToggleParentSearch` command.
-The :ref:`PotentialParents` command contains a list with each entry containg: username, IP address and port.
+The :ref:`PotentialParents` command contains a list with each entry containing: username, IP address and port.
 Upon receiving this command the client will attempt to open up a connection to each of the IP addresses in the list to find a suitable parent.

 After establishing a distributed connection with one of the potential parents the peer will send out a :ref:`DistributedBranchLevel` and :ref:`DistributedBranchRoot` over the distributed connection.
 If the peer is selected to be the parent the other potential parents are disconnected and the following messages are then send to the server to let it know where we are in the hierarchy: